cvrobot/rx-player/doc/api/videoThumbnailLoader.md

 _return value_: ``Promise``

-From a given time, load video segments, and append to video element.
-The loader find the period for the given time.
-In this period, it chooses the first video adaptation.
-If a trick mode track is present on it, choose it.
-Otherwise, select the first representation.
+Display thumbnail for the corresponding time (in seconds).

+Note: this tool rely on "trickmode" tracks to be present for the corresponding content at the corresponding time.
+If this track is not present, select the first representation of the corresponding content.

 #### Return value